-While much of its economic activity is focused around Athens, the rest of the country offers opportunities as well.
-The largest industries in Greece are tourism, energy, food processing, agriculture and retail, with opportunities in rising industries such as manufacturing generic pharmaceuticals and medical tourism.
+While much of Greece's economic activity is focused around Athens, the rest of the country offers opportunities as well.
+Some of the most prominent industries in Greece include tourism, shipping, agriculture, textiles and mining.

-While many Greeks do speak English, having a working grasp of the Greek language or going into business with a first language speaker are often essential for a successful business.
+While many Greeks do speak English, having a working grasp of the Greek language or going into business with a first-language speaker is often paramount to running a successful business.

 Business culture in Greece

-Greeks also maintain traditional views of democracy and honour.
-Meetings often entail vigorous exchanges of ideas but expats should take care when disagreeing with a colleague – this should be done in a respectful manner.
-Additionally, a lot of importance is placed on experience and employees are expected to respect more senior colleagues.
+Greeks maintain traditional views of democracy and honour.
+Meetings often entail vigorous exchanges of ideas, but expats should take care when disagreeing with a colleague – this should be done respectfully.
+Additionally, a lot of importance is placed on experience, and employees are expected to respect more senior colleagues.

 Dos and don’ts of business in Greece

-Do be prepared to network and spend a lot of time getting to know one's associates.
+Do be prepared to network and spend a lot of time getting to know associates

-Do make sure that official documents and business cards are in English and Greek.
+Do make sure that official documents and business cards are in both English and Greek

-Don't be late, even if the Greek associates are.
+Don't be late, even if Greek associates are

 ►For more information on the business environment, see our Working in Greece page